lodauria/Individual_Assignments/aws/README.md

 ## S3 bucket

 Create a S3 bucket with public files allowed.
 Upload the file contained in the folder `s3_bucket` and make them public.
-Open in your browser the url associated to `dashboard.html` file to access the web interface.
+Open in your browser the URL associated to `dashboard.html` file to access the web interface.